keboola/developers-docs/integrate/storage/api/configurations.md

 ]
 {% endhighlight %}

-The field `version` represent the `version_id` in the following API examples.
+The field `version` represents the `version_id` in the following API examples.

 ### Creating a Configuration Copy
 When you have chosen a particular version, you can create a new independent [configuration copy](http://docs.keboola.apiary.io/#reference/component-configurations/copy-configs/create-config-copy) out of it.
-For example to create a new configuration with name `test-copy` from version `2` of the configuration `sample-database-82` for component `keboola.ex-db-mysql`, you would use:
+For example, to create a new configuration called `test-copy` from version `2` of the `sample-database-82` configuration for the `keboola.ex-db-mysql` component, you would use:

 {% highlight bash %}
 curl --request POST --header "X-StorageAPI-Token: storage-token" --form "name=test-copy" https://connection.keboola.com/v2/storage/components/keboola.ex-db-mysql/configs/sample-database-82/versions/2/create
 {% endhighlight %}

-Which will return the ID of the newly created configuration:
+It will return the ID of the newly created configuration:
 {% highlight json %}
 {
   "id": 1